-The University's physical plant consists of the buildings and grounds of the main campus in Saint Paul, the buildings and grounds of the Minneapolis campus, and the facilities in or near the City of Owatonna.
-As of June 30, 1999, the book value of all property and equipment, net of depreciation, was \$194,831,296; buildings and contents have an insured value of \$330,346,372.
+The University's physical plant consists of the buildings and grounds of the main campus in Saint Paul, the buildings and grounds of the Minneapolis campus, the Daniel C. Gainey Conference Center in or near the City of Owatonna, and the Bernardi campus in Rome, Italy.
+As of June 30, 2001, the book value of all property and equipment, net of depreciation, was \$220,140,880; buildings and contents have an insured value of \$361,150,355.

 The University's physical facilities in Saint Paul consist of the buildings and grounds on the University's original 40-acre campus, on approximately 30 acres of the campus acquired in 1986 from the Saint Paul Seminary and on several sites located in the vicinity of the original campus.
-The Saint Paul campus has 26 major buildings, including classroom/office facilities, student residence buildings and halls, a stadium and a field house.
-Nine residence halls and two University-owned apartment buildings have a design capacity to house up to 2,152 students and are currently configured for a capacity of 1,960.
-Construction on the Frey Science and Engineering Center, consisting of the O'Shaughnessy and Owens Science Halls on the Saint Paul campus was completed in August 1997.
-Totaling 195,000 square feet the Frey Science and Engineering Center constitutes the largest construction project in the University's history.
-The Frey Science and Engineering Center is home to be added to a departments of science, math, computing science and engineering, and the Graduate School of Applied Science and Engineering.
+The Saint Paul campus has 28 major buildings, including classroom/office facilities, student residence buildings and halls, a stadium and a field house.
+Seven residence halls and two University-owned apartment buildings are currently configured for a capacity of 1,960 students.

-The Minneapolis campus in downtown Minneapolis consists of a four-story building at 1000 LaSalle Avenue, providing approximately 150,000 square feet of interior space, and the newly constructed 100,000 square foot OPUS Hall.
-The Minneapolis campus buildings house both graduate and undergraduate programs.
-Student enrollment on the Minneapolis campus is expected to be 3,500 students, as of fall 1999.
-The facility is the administrative home for the University's Graduate School of Business (with its Master's programs in Business Administration, Business Communications and International Management), School of Education, Graduate Programs in Professional Psychology, Management Center, Small Business Development Center and a variety of other non-credit outreach centers.
+The Minneapolis campus in downtown Minneapolis consists of Terrence Murphy Hall at 1000 LaSalle Avenue, providing approximately 150,000 square feet of interior space, and the 100,000 square foot OPUS Hall.
+The Minneapolis campus buildings house both graduate and undergraduate programs, including the School of Law program until the Project is completed.
+Student enrollment on the Minneapolis campus is 3,330 students as of fall 2001, including 120 students in the School of Law.
+The Minneapolis campus is the administrative home for the University's Graduate School of Business (with its Master's programs in Business Administration, Business Communications and International Management), the School of Law, the School of Education, graduate programs in Professional Psychology, the Management Center, the Small Business Development Center and a variety of other non-credit outreach centers.
 The University also owns other adjacent facilities and parking lots.